|Teaching method||Contact hours|

 Computational practicals on environmental risk assessment (20 hours, in-class).
 These practicals will enable the students to acquire the knowledge and expertise to perform the specific steps and routines of environmental risk assessment under different regulatory frameworks (learning outcomes 4,5 and 6).

-Group assignment on the assessment of environmental risks on a compound (prospective environmental risk assessment) and a site (retrospective environmental risk assessment) (2 times 24 hours, in (2.5 hours) and out-of-class (21.5 hours)).
-These group assignments will be conducted in cooperation with real stakeholders, in a realistic setting.
+Group assignment on the assessment of environmental risks in different regulatory frameworks (prospective, retrospective, and future environmental risk assessment)).
+This group assignments will be conducted in cooperation with real stakeholders, in a realistic setting.
 This will provide the students with the insight that environmental risk assessment is performed in a multifactorial setting, with different societal stakes (learning outcomes 7 and 8).

 Lectures and computational practicals will be evaluated at the individual level.
 Group assignments will be judged group wise.